toticavalcanti/petshop_admin/README.md

 ## Getting Started

-* To see the application working in your machine, clone this project with:
+* To see this application working in your machine, clone this project with:
 ```
 git clone git@github.com:toticavalcanti/petshop_admin.git
 ```